 Ser Lancel Lannister now speaks to her, claiming that Robb fell upon Ser Stafford Lannister with an army of wargs near Lannisport, using some sorcery.
 Thousands of men were butchered as they slept.
 According to Lancel, the northmen feasted on their flesh after the slaughter.

 Joffrey asks if she has anything to say.
 Ser Dontos tells him that she is shocked witless.
-Joffrey then brings up that her Direwolf savaged him, and Sansa retorts that it was Arya’s wolf, and he killed Lady even though she never hurt him.
+Joffrey then brings up that her direwolf savaged him, and Sansa retorts that it was Arya's wolf (Nymeria), and that he killed Lady even though she never hurt him.
 Joffrey replies that it was Eddard Stark that killed Lady, and he killed him.
 Joffrey then recounts how he shot a man in the throat at the gates that was bigger than her father.
 He would shoot her also but Cersei says they will kill Jaime.
 He then commands the Hound to hit Sansa, but Ser Dontos intervenes by wacking her over the head with his morning star—a melon on the end of a stick.
 People are laughing, but, despite Sansa’s prayers, Joffrey does not.
 Instead he calls to his Kingsguard, telling them to save her face.
 Ser Meryn flings Ser Dontos down while Ser Boros first slams a fist into Sansa’s belly, and then starts to lay the flat of his blade across her thighs.
 The Hound rasps “Enough,” but the king orders Boros to make her naked and he tears the silk of her bodice away exposing her breasts.
 She can hear sniggers as Joffery orders her beat bloody.

 When Ser Boros, turning red, states the queen will hear of this, Tyrion asks if they should send for Cersei.
 When Joffrey has nothing to say, Tyrion tells him to learn to use his ears more and his mouth less, lest his reign be shorter than Tyrion himself.
 He points out that brutality will not win his people’s love, nor his queen’s.
 Joffrey replies that Cersei taught him to value fear over love, and Sansa fears him.
 Tyrion only notes that it is a pity Stannis and Renly aren’t twelve year-old girls as well.